 — that way, all your files are inside a single directory.

 so that you won’t have to keep typing in your key password.

 Now you are ready to checkout your distgit repository from the SCM:

 fedpkg clone your-package

-cd into the module’s main branch:
+cd into the repository’s main branch: